Are Trek Bikes Good? (and Are They “Worth” the Money)?

 Of course, as the MTB industry leader, Trek has a wide selection of mountain bikes, all tooled to the max with innovative features.
 They offer their unique full suspension, classic hardtails with front fork shocks, and lighter bikes for trail and cross country.

-The Slash is the pricey, cutting edge enduro model.
-It’s equipped with floating RockShox suspension, durable aluminum alloy frame, and 29 in wheels.
-Meanwhile, the Roscoe model has a RE:aktiv damper for more responsive pedaling, and several similar features.
+The Slash is the pricey, cutting-edge enduro model.
+It’s equipped with floating RockShox suspension, a durable aluminum alloy frame, and 29-inch wheels.
+Meanwhile, the Roscoe model has a RE:aktiv damper for more responsive pedaling and several similar features.

 Trek Electric Bikes